kamallira/maxtree-cuda-graphs/original maxtree/BUILD.md

 Nicolas Blin, Edwin Carlinet, Florian Lemaitre, Lionel Lacassagne, Thierry Géraud.
 Max-tree Computation on GPUs.
 2022. ⟨hal-03556296⟩

 It provides many GPU and CPU implementations for the max-tree construction as well as many GPU variations.
-This code should only be used to reproduce the benchmarks, it does not have a stable API (we are currently working on a more stable API with only GPU's code).
+This code should only be used to reproduce the benchmarks, it does not have a stable API.

+Configure your environment using the commands below.
+Make sure the **-DCMAKE_CUDA_COMPILER="** points to the location of your install nvcc

 ```shell
 mkdir build && cd build